The ESOL Project aims to provide a structured approach towards providing English classes, particularly during our clients’ first 6 months in the UK.

 To date we have provided over 3000 hours of ESOL at NNRF, which includes 600 hours of 1 to 1 language support.

 We have developed a unique assessment system, which identifies a learner’s language level.
-Assessment appointments are offered daily as part of our general Advice triage system; this means we can assess clients straight away and offer them an English class.
+Assessment appointments are offered daily as part of our general Advice system..
 There is a new intake of students every 12 weeks.

 “I really like seeing students advance in language, and to see their confidence increase as a result of their speaking, reading and writing” – Jean, ESOL Volunteer

 “I’d say my experience of the ESOL department has been positive all round… The team are really friendly and approachable, and there is a real sense that we are working towards the same goal.’ – Lekeisha, ESOL Volunteer